Throat cancer is a disease in which cancer cells grow in an abnormal way in the throat.

 Nickel refiningWoodworkingWorking with textile fibers

-If you have any of these symptoms, do not assume it is due to throat cancer.
-These symptoms may be caused by other conditions.
-Tell your doctor if you have any of these: Sore throatFeeling that something is caught in the throatDifficulty chewing or swallowingDifficulty moving the jaw or tongueVoice changes or hoarsenessChange in voice qualityPain in the head, throat, or neckLump in the neckUnexplained weight lossCoughing blood
+Throat cancer may cause: Sore throatFeeling that something is caught in the throatDifficulty chewing or swallowingDifficulty moving the jaw or tongueVoice changes or hoarsenessChange in voice qualityPain in the head, throat, or neckLump in the neckUnexplained weight lossCoughing blood

 Surgery removes the cancerous tumor and nearby tissue, and possibly nearby lymph nodes.
 In very rare cases, surgery to remove large tumors of the throat may also require removal of tissue for swallowing.
 As a result, food may enter the windpipe and reach the lungs, which might cause

-.
-In cases when this is a risk, your surgeon may remove the larynx or voice box.
+aspiration pneumonia.
+In this case, your doctor may do a tracheotomy.
 The windpipe will be attached to the skin through a hole in the neck, which is used for breathing.

 This is the use of radiation to kill cancer cells and shrink tumors.
 Radiation may be: External radiation therapy—radiation directed at the tumor from a source outside the bodyInternal radiation therapy—radioactive materials placed into the throat in or near the cancer cells